-While John's undergraduate research at Stevenson has led him to assist our local Chesapeake Bay, his education has also taken John to Costa Rica, Oahu, Maui, and Hawaii for animal and ecological research.
+While John's undergraduate research at Stevenson has led him to assist our local Chesapeake Bay, his education has also taken John to Costa Rica as well as Oahu and Maui, Hawaii for animal and ecological research.

 In addition to serving as a member of the Male Initiative for Leadership and Excellence, the Environmental Club, the Wilderness and Ecology Club, and the Rugby Club, academically, John has been focused on undergraduate research.
 In particular, one project is his ongoing research of the oysters of the Chesapeake, where he has been helping to rebuild the reefs and study the health of the oysters.
 Other research projects include surveying and identifying crayfish and mapping their locations; conducting research on plants and animals in Costa Rica and Hawaii; and, in January 2018, researching humpback whales and ocean mammals at the Ocean Mammals Institute in Maui, Hawaii.